Does the institution have one or more priest chaplains on campus for the Sacraments and spiritual direction? (Yes/No)

 Mass is offered in English in the University Hospital Chapel on Sundays at 17:00.

-Does your institution offer Confessions on campus at least weekly?
+Does your institution offer Confession on campus at least weekly?
+(Yes/No)

 List the schedule for Confession by day and time: